-- A key benefit of Direct Mapped Cache is that frame index can be easily computed from memory addresses. - The cache line index cidx, can be easily acquired from a memory address by extracting the cache line index bits. - The modulo operation on the cache line index is its last N bits - ► These N bits are called frame index bits or simply index bits. - ► The rest of the bits in cache line index are called tag.
+- A key benefit of Direct Mapped Cache is that frame index can be easily computed from memory addresses. - The cache line index cidx, can be easily acquired from a memory address by extracting the cache line index bits. - The modulo operation on the cache line index is especially extracting the last N bits from the - These N bits are called frame index bits or simply index bits. - The rest of the bits in cache line index are called tag.
 They are also THE tags used to identify a cache line.